Case Study Analysis - Disaster in Bangladesh

 Answer 1

 From the economic perspective, the shift to a free-trade regime in the textile industry was positive for Bangladesh.
-It enabled the country to cooperate with large Western companies that start ordering their products to be produced in this country.
+It enabled the country to cooperate with large Western companies that started ordering their products to be produced in this country.
 Thus, Bangladesh benefited from the growth of employment in this field.
 Despite the competition of other developing countries in the textile market, this state managed to increase its exports of textile products quickly due to its economic advantage.
-First, Western companies preferred ordering their products in Bangladesh because labor costs were among the lowest among all developing countries that produced textile.
-Second, regulations in Bangladesh are poor, and it enables Western companies to minimize costs of production and do not take care of labor conditions significantly.
-Third, as these enterprises do not want to be dependent only on China in terms of imports, they regard Bangladesh as a relevant alternative (Case 9: Disaster in Bangladesh n.d.).
-All those factors contributed to high employment rates in the textile industry, simultaneously growing exports and national income of Bangladesh.
+First, Western companies preferred ordering their products in Bangladesh because labor costs were among the lowest in developing countries producing textiles.
+Second, regulations in Bangladesh are poor, enabling Western companies to minimize production costs and not take care of labor conditions significantly.
+Third, as these enterprises do not want to depend only on China in terms of imports, they regard Bangladesh as a relevant alternative (Case 9: Disaster in Bangladesh n.d.).
+All those factors contributed to high employment rates in the textile industry, simultaneously growing exports and the national income of Bangladesh.

 Question 2